 The Fishers of Men National Office reserves the right to adjust these qualification requirements, if necessary, to ensure a reasonable sized championship.

 All members must carry a minimum of $100,000 of liability insurance on any boat they use during any Fishers of Men Tournament.
 Failure to do so, or reporting of false information will result in disqualification of catch.
 Participants must include the company name and either the policy number or the name of the agent binding the coverage on the entry form for each tournament.

-The violation of a tournament rule by an angler may result in loss of fishing time, weight loss, the loss of weight up to a particular time in the tournament day (eligible for a restart), loss of weight for the entire day, disqualification for the entire tournament or, in an extreme circumstance, ineligibility to participate in future FOM events.
-If a angler is disqualified from a tournament their weight will be recorded as 0.
-If the director feels that their violation was a willful attempt to gain an unfair advantage or to intentionally cheat, then the director has the right to refuse entry from that angler in the future and may inform all other Fishers of Men directors of the situation.
+The violation of a tournament rule by an angler may result in loss of fishing time, loss of a specific amount of weight, the loss of weight up to a particular time in the tournament day (eligible for a restart), loss of weight for the entire day, disqualification for the entire tournament or, in an extreme circumstance, ineligibility to participate in future FOM events.
+If an angler is disqualified from a tournament and the director feels that their violation was a willful attempt to gain an unfair advantage or to intentionally cheat, then the director has the right to refuse entry from that angler in the future and may inform all other Fishers of Men directors of the situation.

-It is the tournament Marshall and Director’s responsibility to enforce all of these rules as they are written.
-Infractions of any rule may result in a penalty or disqualification of catch.
+It is the responsibility of the marshals and the tournament director to enforce all of these rules as they are written.
+Infractions of any rule may result in a penalty or disqualification.
 In any issue not specifically covered in these rules the director must contact the National Office before making a ruling.